filipowm/spring-api/README.md

 - configure base API context (useful especially in microservices)
 - provide default endpoint names when not set explicitly
 - handy utilities removing boilerplate code used to define endpoints with Spring
+- support both "standard" Servlet-based API as well as Reactive API

 ## <a id="getting-started"></a> 🚀 Getting Started